-The organizational benefits of investing in leadership development for women in mid-and early senior positions is clear, yet to achieve gender equality in the workplace, the systems and cultures in which women work must be transformed.
-This includes appropriate policies like pay equity, paid parental leave and flexible work arrangements for both men and women.
+The institutional benefits of investing in leadership development for women in mid-and early senior positions is clear, yet to achieve gender equality in the workplace, the systems and cultures in which women work must be transformed.
+This includes appropriate policies like pay equity, paid parental leave and flexible work arrangements for both women and men.
 It also means fostering a culture where sexual harassment, discrimination and bias are not tolerated.

 Over time, WomenLift Health will engage with institutions committed to women’s leadership to support and drive forward efforts to tackle the systematic barriers that hold women back.